Estate Planning & Advance Directives

 This form is a medical order (once signed by your doctor) which makes decisions about life-sustaining care and treatment.
 Generally, it is completed if you have a serious illness or are extremely frail — it must be signed by your doctor.

-Spanish: http://coloradoadvancedirectives.com/wp-content/uploads/2014/07/Spanish-MOST-Form-Front-Page-Apr-15.pdf Note: The MOST is intended to be communication tool between you and the medical community.
+- Spanish: http://coloradoadvancedirectives.com/wp-content/uploads/2014/07/Spanish-MOST-Form-Front-Page-Apr-15.pdf Note: The MOST is intended to be a communication tool between you and the medical community.
 Because English is the primary language for healthcare in Colorado, the Spanish version is not an acceptable medical order.
-It can be used to help discuss options and ensure understanding but you must sign the English-language form in order for it to be official.
+It can be used to help discuss options and ensure understanding, but please note: you must sign the English-language form in order for it to be official.

 Quick tip: Do not keep these documents in your safe deposit box.
 Keep your original with other important documents that are easily accessible, give each appointed representative a copy, and give copies to your healthcare providers.